For Muppets that showed up after The Muppet Show ended, go here.

 Bill Barretta (1996-present)

-Originally a mascot for Purina Dog Chow, later rising to prominence as a TV sidekick to Jimmy Dean (yes, that Jimmy Dean).
+Originally a mascot for Purina Dog Chow, later rising to prominence as a TV sidekick to Jimmy Dean.
+(No, not that Jimmy Dean.
+The country singer.)
 A cameo on Sesame Street blossomed into a full-time gig for the character.The in-universe Rowlf is a bluesy musician whom Kermit discovers in a piano bar.
 Since The Nineties, it's been a popular gag to pair Rowlf up with famous musicians, leading him to branch out into rock.

 Author Avatar: A number commented that aside from his piano skills, Rowlf was very much like Jim - arguably even more than Kermit.